What does massage do?

 By promoting both personal integration and interpersonal connections, massage contributes to our greater effectiveness in life on a day to day basis.

-GB Massage currently offers sports massage, deep tissue massage and therapeutic Chinese cupping.
+GB Massage currently offers both sports massage and deep tissue massage.

 No massage should ever cause pain.
 Pain is discomfort accompanied by a sensation of wanting to withdraw or retreat.
 Massage will be delivered within your level of tolerance.
 The key to working effectively is for both client and therapist to be relaxed, otherwise muscles will tense and resist and this may undermine any benefit.